 BULLSEYE SHOOTING

 Shooting Bullseye is a demanding sport.
 The object is to hit a spot called the bullseye that measures a little over three inches in diameter twenty times in a row.
 At fifty yards away the bullseye looks like the head of a pin.
-Not easy when holding the gun at arms length with one hand while the body swings in the breeze.
-The average pistol shooter would be indeed fortunate to hit the whole target five times out of twenty.
-Forget the bullseye.
+This is managed while holding the gun at arms length with one hand while the body swings in the breeze.
+The average pistol shooter can consider himself fortunate indeed to hit any part of the target five times out of twenty.
+Forget the bullseye

 So the question can be asked.
 Is all this necessary and is this the right approach to higher bullseye shooting scores?
 Most bullseye shooters would answer yes.
-However, this answer relies on two half truths.
-These two half truths are based on apparent logic and commonsense.
+However these shooters base this answer on two misconceptions.
+These two misconceptions stem from apparent logic and commonsense.

-The first half truth is that a bullseye score is the accuracy of the gun added to the accuracy of the shooter.
+The first misconception is that a bullseye score consists of the accuracy of the gun added to the accuracy of the shooter.
 This is obviously true.
 Therefore a more accurate gun translates into a better score.
-The whole truth is that with the exception of shooters in the top ten percent any gun purchased without defects and used as is out of the box will produce a score that cannot be improved with any noticeable difference using the most accurate gun available.
-The same holds true for any reasonable bullet and load.
+The misconception is that with the exception of shooters in the top ten percent any gun purchased without defects and used as is out of the box firing any reasonable load using any brand of powder and a bullet that is not defective will produce a score that cannot be improved on with any noticeable difference using the most accurate gun available.

-Nevertheless, even those shooters who understand the above will still insist on an accurate gun believing that during live practice an error in aiming or firing can be revealed by the location of the bullet hole on the target.
+Nevertheless, even those shooters who understand this misconception will still justify an accurate gun on the basis that when practicing on the range an error in aiming and firing can be noted by the location of the bullet hole on the target.
 There are charts and diagrams that illustrate the cause of the errors by the location of the bullet hole.
 Unless the gun is accurate there is no way to determine whether the error was due to the gun or shooter.
 Without this feedback there can be no improvement.
-Certainly a good argument in favor of an accurate gun.
-This leads to the second half truth.
+Certainly a good argument for an accurate gun.
+Which leads to the second misconception.

-This is that every shot must be placed in or near the bullseye for a good score.
-This is obviously true but the whole truth is the location of 10 or 20 shots is the only piece of information that is important.
-This information reflects the skill of the shooter and any errors the shooter is prone to make.
+The second misconception is that every shot must be placed in or near the bullseye for a good score.
+Which is obviously true.
+But the truth is the placement of 10 or 20 shots is the only reality that must be considered.
+This reality reflects the skill of the shooter and any errors the shooter is prone to make.
 A single shot proves nothing.
-If the accuracy of the gun is known there are methods that can be used to isolate and gauge shooter skill and indicate what changes need to be made for improvement.
-The book presents the methods to separate gun error from shooter error.
+Knowing the gun accuracy there are ways the shooter can gage his level of improvement and what needs to be done to correct errors from groups of shots.

-The shooter will tend to be less accurate than the gun but will approach the accuracy of the gun as skill improves.
-When shooter skill approaches gun accuracy to a point where scores can be noticeably improved with a better gun or load then changes can be considered.
-This rarely happens.
+The shooter will always be less accurate than the gun but will approach the accuracy of the gun as skill improves.
+When shooter skill approaches gun accuracy to a point where scores can be improved with a more accurate gun or better load then another gun or load can be considered.
+This will rarely happen.
 So generally speaking a highly accurate gun is not required for practice either.
-Bottom line is that most Bullseye shooters should pay less attention to guns and ammo and practice, practice, practice.

-Statistics of handgun accuracy explains how and why this is all so.
-And what it requires to become a better shooter in a cost effective and efficient way.
+Statistics of Handgun Accuracy explains how and why this is all so.
+And what needs to be done to become a better shooter in a cost effective and efficient way.

 Home